 The picturesque Place Royal plaza is considered the birthplace of French civilization in North America and the first permanent settlement in New France.
-Quebec’s famous entertainment comes to life in the summer, when musicians, acrobats and actors in period costume take to the streets, and festivals fill the air with fireworks.
-The city’s Winter Carnival is arguably the biggest and most colourful festival around.
+Québec’s famous entertainment comes to life in the summer when musicians, acrobats and actors in period costumes take to the streets, and festivals light up the city with fireworks.